-- Each site will be allocated a day of the week for delivery.
-High volume sites may have more than one designated delivery day per week. - The inventory portal will only allow orders for deliveries on the allocated delivery day(s). - For the Pfizer Comirnaty Vaccine, a facility should consider the size of the packs they are ordering and their ability to break down packs to avoid unnecessary vaccine movement or wastage. - Vaccine orders must be made through the inventory portal. - Vaccine orders must be submitted before the cut off time before your allocated delivery day (see table below). - If an order is not placed before the cut off time before your allocated delivery day, the Health District will need to submit a request for an 'out-of-cycle' delivery to NPHS Health New Zealand Te Whatu Ora CST Logistics Desk. - To avoid out of cycle deliveries, please plan to place orders regularly target having no less than 3 weeks stock on hand (based on recent demands) at all times to ensure you cover short term demand peaks, or delivery issues relating to emergency events eg; earthquakes, wild weather, etc...)
+- Each site will be allocated a day of the week for delivery. - The inventory portal will only allow orders for deliveries on the allocated delivery day(s). - For the Pfizer Comirnaty Vaccine, a facility should consider the size of the packs they are ordering and their ability to break down packs to avoid unnecessary vaccine movement or wastage. - Vaccine orders must be made through the inventory portal. - Vaccine orders must be submitted before the cut off time before your allocated delivery day (see table below). - Please plan to place orders regularly target having no less than 3 weeks stock on hand (based on recent demands) at all times to ensure you cover short term demand peaks, or delivery issues relating to emergency events eg; earthquakes, wild weather, etc...)

-Provider cut offs QA Approver cut offs
+Provider cut offs

-Send orders to Send orders to
+Send orders to

-QA Approvers Receive stock MOH Approvers Receive stock
+QA Approvers Receive stock

-by 3PM: on: by 10AM: on:
+by 3PM: on:

-Thursday Monday Friday Monday
+Thursday Monday

-Friday Tuesday Monday Tuesday
+Friday Tuesday

-Monday Wednesday Tuesday Wednesday
+Monday Wednesday

-Tuesday Thursday Wednesday Thursday
+Tuesday Thursday

-Wednesday Friday Thursday Friday
+Wednesday Friday